This blog post is all about answering the question: how to make a small room feel bigger.

 Place mirrors strategically to reflect light and make the room appear larger.
 Mirrored furniture or a large mirror on one wall can be effective in creating the illusion of more space.

-an oversized mirror with a minimal frame gives this small living room the feel of a space bigger than it is.
+An oversized mirror with a minimal frame gives this small living room the feel of a space bigger than it is.

 Display a collection of mirrors to not only reflect light but act as wall art.